 ELIZABETH, NJ – County Clerk Joanne Rajoppi warns home owners in the County of Union and owners of commercial property in the county to beware of people who offer to sell them a certified copy of the deed to their property.

-“I have been alerted that Union County residents have been contacted by a company in California called Record Transfer Services that offers to sell property owners a copy of their deed,” said County Clerk Rajoppi.
-“These offers look very official, but they are not necessary.
+“Various municipalities in Union County have alerted me that their residents have been contacted by a company that offers to sell the property owner a copy of their deed,” said County Clerk Rajoppi.
+“These offers are not necessary.
 Don’t be fooled.
 Normally, you or your attorney already have a copy of your deed.”

 “It is advisable to have a copy of your deed stored safely with your other important documents,” continued Clerk Rajoppi.
 “But if you misplace or lose your deed, you can readily obtain a certified copy from my Office usually for less than $20.
 Scam artists are charging $83 or more for the same deed.
 The price for a certified deed is mandated by the state and is a per-page fee.”